ModelEngineering/SBMLModel/README.md

 * value: value of the parameter
 * name: name of the parameter

+The ``ParameterManager`` class is used to manage parameters in multiple models.

 # Developer Notes
 1. Graphics on Ubuntu requires tkinter.
 Use ``sudo apt install python3.8-tk``.